Electronic Hours of Service Regulations

 - On Duty: These are the non-driving working hours, such as time unloading freight, fueling the vehicle, maintaining the vehicle or inspecting the vehicle.

-Hours of Service regulations are designed to ensure drivers are alert and awake on the road, preventing errors and accidents due to driver fatigue.
+Hours of Service regulations are designed to ensure that drivers are alert and awake on the road, preventing errors and accidents due to driver fatigue.
 The current Hours of Service regulations are as follows:

 - 11 Hours of Driving: Drivers must not drive more than 11 total hours before taking a 10-hour break.
 This only refers to driving hours.